Degrees: EndorsementLocation: Lokey Education Building, Eugene, OR 97403

 The Education Studies department is committed to increasing the number of teachers with these vital skills.
 We have several paths for K-12 teachers to gain the English for Speakers of Other Languages (ESOL) endorsement.

-If you are a currently licensed teacher, you can add the ESOL endorsement through our program in two ways.
+If you are a currently licensed teacher in the state of Oregon, you can add the ESOL endorsement in two ways.
 It can be added as a stand-alone endorsement or incorporated into the Curriculum and Teacher Education master’s degree.
-With an ESOL endorsement and a demonstrated fluency in a second language, you can earn an ESOL/Bilingual endorsement.
+With an ESOL endorsement and a demonstrated fluency in a second language, you can earn an ESOL endorsement/Bilingual specialization.

 If you are not yet a licensed teacher and interested in ESOL, the endorsement is included in our initial licensure and master's degree program, UOTeach.